 We explore these insights formally in Section 3.
 We provide a model of insurance product markets in which risk-averse insurance companies are exposed to interest rate risk.
-Insurers care about the level of their current period capital as well as their capital returns.
-However, they carry legacy duration in their capital through their previously issued liabilities, which amplifies the risk of their future asset returns.
+Insurers care about their operating profits as well as the volatility of their capital returns.
+Further, they add duration to their capital through new liability issuance, which could amplify the risk of their capital returns when interest rates are uncertain.
 As a result, insurers trade off current-period profits with future interest rate risk when issuing new policies.